ACRRM/curriculum-docusaurus/docs/fellowship-assessment/assessment-modalities.md

 The following quality assurance processes occur:

-* administrative review of all case notes and attachments for compliance and privacy
+* administrative review of all case notes and attachments for compliance and privacy,
-* clinical review of case notes to ensure complexity and domain coverage
+* clinical review of case notes to ensure complexity and domain coverage,
-* assessors are experienced Fellows and trained to assess CBD
+* Assessors are experience Fellows and trained CBD Assessors,
-* all assessment sessions recorded and randomly moderated / reviewed
+* all assessment sessions recorded and randomly moderated/reviewed,
-* review of recording where a candidate fails two (2) cases whether by the same assessor or not
+* review of recording where a candidate fails two (2) cases whether by the same assessor or not,
-* review and endorsement of all session outcomes by the Principal Assessor prior to presentation to Board of Examiners
+* review and endorsement of all session outcomes by the Lead Assessor prior to presentation to BoE, and
-* ratification of results by Board of Examiners
+* ratification of results by Board of Examiners.

-### Roles and responsibilities

-***Candidates***
+***Assessors***

+The primary responsibility of the Assessor is to ensure that the candidate is provided with the opportunity to demonstrate their clinical abilities in a fair and uniform testing conditions, and to ensure the integrity, consistency and fairness of the assessment process.

+An Assessors’ responsibilities include:

+* Advise the College of a conflict of interest with the candidate to be assessed.
+* Advise as early as possible if the session needs to be rescheduled.
+* Login into the virtual assessment room at least five minutes to the start of the session.
+* Conduct a pre-assessment briefing session (maximum five minutes) before the first case is conducted.
+This briefing is to ensure that the:

+  * candidate is informed of the assessment process,
+  * mandatory requirements and the standard required for a positive outcome are explained and understood,
+  * candidate is aware of the criteria they will be assessed against, and
+  * candidate and assessor’s perceptions of the assessment match.
+* Advise the candidate which two cases have been selected for discussion.
+* Allow up to 30 minutes to discuss each case.
+* Ask questions relating to the cases selected for discussion.
+* Score the candidate according to marking criteria and return the completed forms to the College within two working days of the session.
+* Inform the College of any incidents relating to the assessment as soon as possible and submit an incident form within two working days.
+* Relevant policies and procedures for the conduct of the CBD are adhered to and that the integrity of the assessment session is not compromised.

+The assessor must not be on call during the assessment and will not interrupt the assessment process by responding to any electronic communication device.

+***Preparation tools***

+A﻿n Introduction to CBD Assessment [online course](https://mycollege.acrrm.org.au/search/find-online-learning/details?id=17374&title=Introduction+to+CBD+Assessment) aims to support candidates in preparing for their CBD assessment.

+As this is a summative assessment, feedback to the registrar is provided in the results letter.
+The assessor must not under any circumstances provide an opinion of the performance or whether they consider the candidate has scored a Pass or Fail grade.

 Gain permission to use patient records sought from the employer.